WHO WE ARE

 An active chamber musician, Alison is a member of District5, the Interface New Music Collective and the LeDroit Chamber Players.
 She has performed with the National Gallery of Art New Music Ensemble, the 21st Century Consort, the Washington Metropolitan Opera, the Monday Evening Concert Series and the Baltimore Composers Forum.
 As a baroque oboist, she has worked with ensembles such as the Washington Bach Consort, Magnolia Baroque, Publick Musick and the San Diego Bach Collegium.
 Alison holds degrees from the Eastman School of Music, the University of Southern California and her Doctorate from the University of Maryland.

 Josh Thompson is a horn player hailing from Spring, Texas.
-An avid chamber musician, he is a member of the local wind quintet District5.
+An avid chamber musician, he is a member of wind quintet District5.

 He has held fellowships at various summer programs including the Tanglewood Music Center, the Norfolk (CT) Chamber Festival, and the Bowdoin International Music Festival.
 He also attended the New York String Orchestra Seminar, performing in Carnegie Hall.